shakfu/cynn/README.md

 git clone https://github.com/shakfu/cynn
 cd cynn

-# Build and install
+# Build and install to a local .venv (using uv)
-make build
+make

-# Or manually with uv
-uv sync
 ```

 ## Usage